ceri-num/uv-larm/tuto-level-up/transform.md

 - Oficial documentation about tf2: [docs.ros.org](https://docs.ros.org/en/iron/Tutorials/Intermediate/Tf2/Tf2-Main.html).

-Bonus: it is possible to visualize the robot in _rviz2_: add > robot description (select the approprieate topic).
+Bonus: it is possible to visualize the robot in _rviz2_: add > robot description (select the appropriate topic).

 ### Publish a pose in a specific frame.